zmb3/spotify/README.md

 ### Automatic Retries

 The API will throttle your requests if you are sending them too rapidly.
 This client can automatically wait and reattempt the request, but this does not happen automatically.
-To enable this, call `spotify.SetAutoRetry(true)`.
+To enable this, call `SetAutoRetry(true)` on the `*Client` struct.

 For more information, see Spotify [rate-limits](https://developer.spotify.com/web-api/user-guide/#rate-limiting).